 Keep in mind the process will vary.

 You apply online or at the SS office.
 You need to have some sort of disability that impairs you from working.
 Spoiler alert: autism, mental illness does count.
 After you apply, you wait like 3 months for a response.
 You will get denied.
 After that, you have 90 days to appeal.
 You will have a better shot with a lawyer.
 So you have to do hours of research looking for a good lawyer.
 It’s important to find a law firm that will get back to you ASAP.
+It’s important when you get a letter from SSI and you inform your lawyers, they get back to you within 2/3 days (business days)

 At least when I applied, I had to meet with a doctor from SSI.
 There is a good chance the doctor who interviews you will NOT have any prior knowledge about your disability.
 He made it obvious he had not a single clue what autism is.
 After that, I waited 3 weeks before getting the 2nd denial.
 Which was in June of 2018.
 Then in November, I got another denial.
 After 3 you have to appeal to a law judge.
 I want to add that everyone’s process is different.
 Some people fight for this for years.
+All of this was in 2018.

 You need loads of records indicating your disability.
 Tell me why would I need such evidence for a ‘handout?’